To ensure your brand’s global reputation, you’ll want to steer clear of these common mistakes.

 The act of linking strings end-to-end may make coding your content more efficient.
 It may also make sense in your source code language, but likely will be utter gibberish in most target languages.
 And that will do nothing for your marketing campaign.
 These translatable strings needs to be uniquely coded to enable fluid translations to be pieced together, in any language.
 Do not cut corners on this critical step!

 10. Not designing with global expansion in mind

 Your UI should reflect your brand’s global aspirations, with respect to selected colors, fonts, images, formatting, and left-to-right versus right-to-left text positioning.
-And it’s easier to consider these elements and go for a more ambiguous design from the start than to retrofit your site to each new global audience at a later date.
+And it’s easier to consider these elements and go for a more ambiguous design from the start of localization process than to retrofit your site to each new global audience at a later date.
 Ensure your site and content are as clear and easy to navigate as possible, for any target audience member, by examining each potential design choice as if you were a member of your international customer base.